Take your most important presentation and ramp it up by 100 and you’ve got a speaking opportunity.

 Where does this amplification come from?
 Firstly, there’s the increased numbers in the audience often in their 10s, 100s or even 1000s.
 Then there’s the focus.
 It’s usually just on you, rather than there being a team of people presenting.
 These two factors alone can increase the pressure on even the most confident of presenters.

 I’ve come across a number of useful books, articles and resources that have helped me when it comes to writing and delivering material on stage.
-Here’s a selection of my favourites:
+Here’s a selection of my favourites with links to the books and the authors:

 The Moth: 50 extraordinary true stories: at the heart of every speaking opportunity is your story and reading these may inspire you to find yours.